HitoriSensei/hitorisensei.github.io/_posts/2024-07-08-breaking-and-fixing-mr70x.markdown

 If you’ve successfully unbricked your router, well done!
 You’ve just saved a couple of bucks!

-Instead of throwing money on a new router, you can buy me a coffee at https://ko-fi.com/hitorisensei
+Instead of throwing money on a new router, you can buy me a coffee at [ko-fi.com](https://ko-fi.com/hitorisensei).
+Thanks!